oasis-tcs/openc2-usecases/SBOM-PoC/NSAGoals.md

 ## 1-Introduction

-TBS  (Dave, Joe and Celeste may have specific information that they wish to state in the intro?)
+TBS  (Dave, Bo, Joe and Celeste may have specific information that they wish to state in the intro?)

 ## 2-Goals & Objectives